Moustov/pedalboard/docs/signal_processing/electronic level.md

 ![audio electric levels](audio%20signal%20level%20-%20RCA.png)

-This signal shows something around +/- 8V
+The signal sent on a jack 3.5mm (headphones) shows something around +/- 8V

 To handle such signal, Raspberry cards such as [Hifiberry DAC+ ADC](https://www.hifiberry.com/docs/data-sheets/datasheet-dac-adc/).
 This reference has been chosen since it provides: